 U2 started as a post-punk band, emerging from Ireland with their 1980 debut Boy.
-Like a lot of bands from the DIY punk era, they had limitations – Paul Hewson (better known as Bono) became lead singer because the band wanted to get him off rhythm guitar, while David Evans (better known as The Edge) is better known for his textural guitar playing with delay and echo than for his soloing.
+Like a lot of bands from the DIY ethos of the punk era, they had limitations.
+Paul Hewson (better known as Bono) became lead singer because the band wanted to get him off rhythm guitar, while David Evans (better known as The Edge) is known for his textural guitar playing with delay and echo than for his soloing.
 The rhythm section is also limited – drummer Larry Mullen Jr is a solid engine for the band but rarely adds flair, while bassist Adam Clayton often simply plays root notes in a straightforward rhythm.

-But despite the limitations of their constituent parts, they come together magnificently as the one of the most successful bands of their era.
-Bono’s voice is soaring, and they’ve been fortunate to work with gifted producers like Steve Lillywhite, Brian Eno, and Daniel Lanois, but they’ve successfully created a lasting career with basic components.
+But despite the limitations of their constituent parts, U2 are one of the most successful bands of their era.
+Bono’s voice is soaring, and they’ve been fortunate to work with gifted producers like Steve Lillywhite, Brian Eno, and Daniel Lanois.
+They’ve released classic albums like The Joshua Tree and War.

 The band’s 1980 debut Boy is one of my favourites from them – their signature sound hadn’t coalesced yet, and it’s a fascinating insight into their development, as well as a great record in its own right.
 The band built their career through the 1980s with releases like War and The Unforgettable Fire, culminating in 1987’s immense The Joshua Tree.
 The band started to take themselves too seriously with the pompous Rattle and Hum, and they adapted a new ironic pose for the 1990s, starting with the electronic laced Achtung Baby.
 The group reverted to their sincere approach with 2000’s All That You Can’t Leave Behind, and have essentially stayed there ever since, albeit with reportedly diminishing returns.